Security Checkup

 The score formula is:

-Score = (Auto Pass + Attested) / (Total − N/A) × 100Pending and not-met controls count against the score, giving you an incentive to either attest or explicitly mark as N/A. Per-section scores are calculated the same way for each framework section or NIST function.
+Score = (Auto Pass + Attested) / (Total − N/A) × 100Pending and not-met controls count against the score, giving you an incentive to either attest or explicitly mark as N/A. Per-section scores are calculated the same way for each framework section or SCuBA product baseline.

 Manual attestation